 In the summer, while it may be cute, don’t feed the squirrels or chipmunks.
 It encourages their return and excess foraging if they can’t find immediate results.
 Instead, clean up all food from outside, install motion detectors with lights, and use extra steps to secure your garbage cans (e.g. bungee cords, or heavy objects like a brick or stone on top of the lid).

 Take the time to clear your cupboards and fridge of all foods.
-Rodents will chew through anything if a reward is possible.
+Clean the surfaces with bleach to remove any traces of food.

-Now, when it comes time to winterize your cottage, take a stroll around your property with steel wool and a caulking gun.
-Mice can enter into your cottage through a hole as big as a pen (about 6-7mm).
+Take a stroll around your property with steel wool and a caulking gun.
+Mice can enter into your cottage through a hole as small as a dime (about 6-7mm).
 Look at your cinder blocks for any mortar breaking away and fill it with steel wool and try a product like Quikrete’s mortar repair.
 Remember to search high and low.
 Mice can climb walls.

 Also, make sure there is a cap on your chimney (if you have one), and close all windows.
 If you have a gazebo or any exterior structure with screens, consider boarding them up.
 Otherwise, a rodent can easily chew through the screen to find refuge.